srestrepo221/srestrepo221/README.md

 - 📍&nbsp; Based in the Miami, Florida
 - 📤&nbsp; Contact me at [srest031@fiu.edu](mailto:srest031@fiu.edu)
 - ⏳&nbsp; I am committed to maintaining a high level of knowledge and proficiency in the constantly evolving field of blockchain technology
-- 🎯&nbsp; Currently finishing my last semester at Flordia Internation University, will be graduating in April with Bachelor in computer science
+- 🎓&nbsp; Currently finishing my last semester at Flordia Internation University, will be graduating in April with Bachelor in computer science
 - 🤝&nbsp; I am willing and interested in collaborating with others on the development of Solidity Smart Contracts

 - I'm a full-stack blockchain/Web 3.0 developer specializing in React front ends and Solidity/Hardhat back ends